 GASB Statement No. 97 - Certain Component Unit Criteria, And Accounting And Financial Reporting For Internal Revenue Code Section 457 Deferred Compensation Plans-an Amendment Of GASB Statements No. 14 And No. 84, And A Supersession Of GASB Statement No. 32 - The primary objectives of this Statement are to (1) increase consistency and comparability related to the reporting of fiduciary component units in circumstances in which a potential component unit does not have a governing board and the primary government performs the duties that a governing board typically would perform; (2) mitigate costs associated with the reporting of certain defined contribution pension plans, defined contribution other postemployment benefit (OPEB) plans, and employee benefit plans other than pension plans or OPEB plans (other employee benefit plans) as fiduciary component units in fiduciary fund financial statements; and (3) enhance the relevance, consistency, and comparability of the accounting and financial reporting for Internal Revenue Code (IRC) Section 457 deferred compensation plans (Section 457 plans) that meet the definition of a pension plan and for benefits provided through those plans.
-The Agency has classified its section 457 as other employee benefit plan as part of implementation this statement.
+The Agency has elected to early implement the provisions of this Statement during last fiscal year.

 GASB Statement No. 98 - The Annual Comprehensive Financial Report - This statement establishes the term annual comprehensive financial report and its acronym ACFR.
 That new term and acronym replace instances of comprehensive annual financial report and its acronym in the generally accepted accounting principles for state and local governments.
-The Agency has elected to early implement the provisions of this Statement during the current fiscal year and duly changed its report titles.
+The Agency has elected to early implement the provisions of this Statement during last fiscal year.